 “I find it hard to eat in the morning as my stomach is sensitive, how can I fuel for long weekend rides?”

 Breaking your fast with a meal that will keep you going when you get on the bike is important.
-We asked Senior Sports Nutritionalist for SIS Emma Barraclough for her recommendations.
-Emma has represented GB as an Age Group triathlete multiple times, and completed several Ironman races – so listen up!
+We asked Senior Sports Nutritionist for SIS, Emma Barraclough, for her recommendations.

 What’s the ideal situation?